 You’ll get many brands that offer additional accessories with the drill, like- carrying case, charger, depth gauge, LED lights, extra batteries, and a lot more.
 You can pick any of them considering your requirement.

 For any power tool, a service warranty is a must-have function offered by the manufacturer.
-This facility can assist you in getting the assistance service or even changing the device in some cases if your tool gets damaged or stopped working for any reason.
+This facility can assist you in getting the assistance service or even changing the device in some cases if your tool gets damaged or stops working for any reason.
 So must try to find a guarantee while purchasing an SDS plus rotary hammer drill.

 Why is it very important SDS Rotary Hammer Drill?